ScanMountGoat/Smush-Material-Research/Textures.md

 TODO: Used for some stages.

 # Color Grading LUT
-TODO: Some form of 2D lut for stage lighting.
-Most of the lut textures look identical.
+A 2D lookup table for color grading.
+Each stage has a neutral texture.
+These textures are also used for the various filters for screenshots (sepia, vivid, etc).